This article discusses automatically scoring film analysis essays. Here are links to other automated evaluations on the Virtual Writing Tutor.

 A null hypothesis

-However, let’s see if there is any evidence in the research literature to support a null hypothesis.
+Let’s see if there is any evidence in the research literature to support a null hypothesis.
+Science doesn’t try to prove a point that can just as easily be disproved.
+The case is not as open and shut as technophiles might have hoped.

 - Computers can be fooled by clever nonsense (Monaghan & Bridgeman, 2005).